nia12taylor/python-api-challenge/README.md

 ## Vacation Py
 The VacationPy.ipynb Jupyter notebook uses geoviews Python library and GeoAPIfy to plan for a vacation destination.
 The script does the following:

-- Creates a map of the cities nearest to randomly pick latitude and longitude coordinates
+- Creates a map of randomly picked the cities
 - Shows the humidity, max temperature, wind speed, and cloudiness in the cities
-- Filters cities based on specific criteria like temperature and cloudiness and locates hotels for those cities
+- Locates hotels for those filtered cities
 - Uses these criteria to select the best vacation cities